24 hours in SINGAPORE

 Inside the Marina Bay Sands Shopping Mall

-Since next to the hotel is the fancy shopping mall, you might want to do some (window-)shopping and get dinner at one of the varied eateries here (the least expensive option is the food court in the basement).
+Since next to the hotel is their fancy shopping mall, you might want to do some (window-)shopping and get dinner at one of the varied eateries here.
+The least expensive option is the food court in the basement.

-Of course, you can also have dinner at one of the restaurants at the hotel complex, which is divided in – and eventually, stay for a nightcap or two.
+Of course, you can also have dinner at one of the restaurants at the hotel complex and eventually stay for a nightcap or two.

 Renata Green enjoying a cocktail at the CÉ LA VI Bar at the Marina Bay Sands Hotel.